 CNN, Fox News, and The Weather Channel aired Bridge Day 2009 on live TV while Bridge Day 2008 was shown live on NBC's The Today Show, The Weather Channel, CNN, and Headline News.
 WV Media broadcasted three hours of live TV coverage of Bridge Day 2004 and 2005 to more than 1 million households in West Virginia, Kentucky, and Ohio, as well as a nationwide program on the Outdoor Life Network (OLN).
 We're excited to see what Bridge Day 2014 holds!

-- Approximately 17% of all jumpers were making their first BASE jump at Bridge Day.
-Was 24% at Bridge Day 2011.
+- Approximately 15% of all jumpers were making their first BASE jump at Bridge Day.

 Tandem BASE Jumps

 TandemBASE and Vertical Visions are excited to announce the availability of at least 10 tandem BASE jump slots for Bridge Day 2014.
 Available for the fourth time in Bridge Day's 35-year history, people with no prior jump experience will be able to make a BASE jump while attached to a highly experienced jump professional.
 TandemBASE is located in Twin Falls, Idaho and they've mastered a jumping technique based on the tandem skydiving method of instruction.

 Bridge Day tandem BASE jumpers will experience a heart-pounding thrill beyond what words can possibly describe.
 At Bridge Day, tandem BASE jumpers will step off the exit point 876' above the New River and experience a 2 to 3 second freefall followed by an awe inspiring 40 to 50 second canopy ride and landing in the New River Gorge.
 This is ultimate rush for those who seek it.

 About This Website